An introduction to SystemVerilog Operators

 SystemVerilog Bit Wise Operators

 We use the bit wise operators to combine a number of single bit inputs into a single bit output.
-In addition.
+In addition, we can also use the bit wise operators on SystemVerilog vector types.

 We most commonly use the bit wise operators to model logic gates in SystemVerilog.